Cat: Hunting and feeding

 A deermouse is the prey of this domestic cat.

+A domestic cat caught a peacock butterfly.

 The shape and structure of cats' cheeks is insufficient to allow them to take in liquids using suction.
 Lapping at a rate of four times a second, the cat touches the smooth tip of its tongue to the surface of the water, and quickly retracts it like a corkscrew, drawing water upward into their mouths.

 Feral cats and free-fed house cats consume several small meals in a day.
 The frequency and size of meals varies between individuals.
 They select food based on its temperature, smell, and texture; they dislike chilled foods and respond most strongly to moist foods rich in amino acids, which are similar to meat.
 Cats reject novel flavors (a response termed neophobia) and learn quickly to avoid foods that have tasted unpleasant in the past.
 It is also a common misconception that all cats like milk or cream, as they tend to avoid sweet food and milk.
 Most adult cats are lactose intolerant; the sugar in milk is not easily digested and may cause soft stools or diarrhea.
 Some also develop odd eating habits and like to eat or chew on things such as wool, plastic, cables, paper, string, aluminum foil, or even coal.
 This condition, pica, can threaten their health, depending on the amount and toxicity of the items eaten.